 How to Clean the Inside of Your Purse?

 Fortunately, the lining of most purses is made of polyester and blends.
 Therefore the inside part is usually way less sensitive to chemicals than the outer leather part of your purse.

-To sanitize the inside of your purse, all you have to do is pull the lining out and wipe with a damp, soapy cloth.
+To sanitize the inside of your purse, all you have to do is pull the lining out and wipe it with a damp, soapy cloth.

 As an alternative, you can use disinfecting wipes or solutions containing alcohol.
-Heat also kills germs, thus if the material of the lining allows ironing, that could be another great way for disinfecting.
+Heat also kills germs, thus if the material of the lining allows ironing, that could be another great way of disinfecting.
 In most cases, using bleach is not recommended.

 Before you start cleaning, make sure you check the label inside your purse to know exactly what the lining is made of.